faceyspacey/rudy/docs/respond-modules.md

 As far as implementation, our `codeSplit('load')` middleware will be sure to load *all intermediary* routes in parallel.

-### 1B) The Discovery
+### 2) The Discovery

 Essentially we need to track each `import()` from the top to the bottom.
 Each dynamically imported module becomes a significant "boundary" we use to assign namespacing.
+This information is provided to us by webpack stats.

 For example, the `modules/checkout` module will have many components imported into the primary component--they will also be assigned the `CHECKOUT` module.

 Most importantly, at the file location of each dynamic module, we extract the routes statically.
-The means routes can't be generated statically.
+The means routes can't be generated dynamically.
 They must exist in files like `modules/checkout.js` like this:

 ```js
 routes: {